 Don’t forget that France has an extensive network of high-speed TGV trains.
 The train from Paris to Marseille takes just 3 hours 25 minutes to cover 750km!
 Book in advance on SNCF for cheaper fares.

 How to get to Circuit Paul Ricard?

 Circuit Paul Ricard is located near the town of Le Castellet in a semi-rural region, approximately 40km to the east of Marseille in the direction of Toulon.
-Vehicular access is limited to narrow local roads, making getting to and from the circuit quite challenging.
+After significant issues with road access last year, the French Grand Prix organizers have put into place a new 'mobility plan' for 2019 including a Park & Ride facility in La Ciotat for 4000 vehicles.
 Here’s the best ways to get to Circuit Paul Ricard in 2019:

 - F1 Experiences: booked your hotel with us?
 Daily coach transfers to and from the circuit are included with your package.